MuhammadEmmadSiddiqui/wandb/README.md

-A preview of how to use wandb to for logs
+A preview of how to use wandb to for logs of the model